 |Blackburn and Seafield |

 This is for any WESLO tenant who needs extra support in accessing the welfare system.
-Appointment can be made by contacting Ann Kerr at email@example.com, drop in’s are also welcome
+Appointments can be made by contacting Ann Kerr at email@example.com, drop in’s are also welcome.

 The credit union’s aims are to: